-Communications between the camera and lens is faulty.
+Communication between the camera and lens is faulty.

-This is often caused by a miscommunication of some sorts between the lens and the camera due to one reason or the other.
+This is often caused by miscommunication of some sorts between the lens and the camera due to one reason or the other.
 It could mean that the aperture ribbon is stuck or something, possibly dirt, is obstructing the lens and preventing it from getting the message the camera is trying to send.

 Shooting is not possible.

-This error code is also quite common on Canon cameras and caused by a lens mis-communication, bad battery, defective memory card and other factors.
+This error code is also quite common on Canon cameras and caused by a lens miscommunication, bad battery, defective memory card, and other factors.
 It is usually characterized by a fault with the aperture assembly.

 Shooting is not possible due to an error.

 This usually occurs as a result of shutter malfunction.
 It could be that your shutter is somewhat stuck.

 CAUTION: Please do not for any reason hit your camera either out of frustration or to attempt to resolve errors.
 This act could prove more damaging than problem-solving.

 This error is common with the Canon EOS 5D Mark iii and is caused by a malfunction with an image.
 It could be a card write error indicating that the image format is not supported by the camera.
 Another cause of this error is the continuous use of the camera when the temperature is a bit high.

 However, if you do not have the C1-3 modes, then this is for you: